 Mining and Production

 Bismuth ores are more common than gold.
-8,500 tonnes were produced in 2014.
-China was the biggest producer at 7,600 tonnes.
 Bismuth is also a byproduct of mining lead, copper, and other metals.
 Lead ore can contain up to 10% as much bismuth as lead.
-Therefore, refinery production of bismuth is about twice the amount directly mined.
+The current worldwide mine production of bismuth is deemed uncertain and is not reported.
+However, 14,000 tonnes of bismuth were refined from ore in 2017.
+China was the biggest producer at 11,000 tonnes.
+Lead ore can contain up to 10% as much bismuth as lead.
+Therefore, refinery production of bismuth tends to be about twice the amount directly mined.

 Properties and Uses